A High Performance Building System

 An experienced dealer or manufacturer can answer all your questions and guide you in the best practices for installing them.
 SIPA is the Structural Insulated Panel Association and you can search for members of SIPA for your area here.

 It’s also best to ensure that you are working with a log home builder who has experience with structural insulated panels.
-While utilizing SIPs can simplify the cabin build process, there are special procedures to be followed and an experienced builder can handle the necessary arrangements.
+While utilizing structural insulated panels can simplify the cabin build process, there are special procedures to be followed and an experienced builder can handle the necessary arrangements.

 How are Structural Insulated Panels Rated for R-Value?